MZachmann/QA40xPlot/README.md

 **The Gain test** assumes the reference is connected to the right channel and the signal with gain is connected to the left channel.

+Cursors are visible in the lower right of the screen, below graph options.
+When you move the mouse in the window the cursor values will track the displayed data.
+Click the mouse to stop changing frequency (fixing the value unless the program runs continuously).
+Click the mouse again to release the hold.

 ![spectrum](QA40xPlot/Images/SpectralPlot.png)
 ![imd](QA40xPlot/Images/CCIFImdPlot.png)
 ![thd vs freq](QA40xPlot/Images/ThdVsFreq.png)